 Assessing Quality of Earning

-Quality of Earning is assessed in the following way:
+Quality of Earning assesses in the following way:

-Quality of earning is assessed by removing the effect of non-operating and non-cash activities. like if the net income is calculated after writing off depreciation or amortization or obsolescence of inventory, the effect of all the items are to be added back to the income and similarly, the effect of non-operating income like interest income, dividend, income from investments are to be reduced.
+Quality of earnings is assessed by removing the effect of non-operating and non-cash activities.
+Like if the net income is calculated after writing off depreciation or amortization, or obsolescence of inventory, the effect of all the items is to be added back to the income, and similarly, the effect of non-operating income like interest income, dividend, income from investments are to be reduced.

 Factors Affecting Quality of Earnings

-Following factors are affecting to the quality of earnings:
+The following factors are affecting the quality of earnings:

-- Non-Operating Expenses: Non-operating expenses like interest paid on a personal loan, onetime expenses like purchase of small equipment, repairs to machinery which are non-regular in nature etc., affects the quality of earnings and to be added back.
+- Non-Operating Expenses: Non-operating expenses like interest paid on a personal loan, onetime expenses like purchase of small equipment, repairs to machinery which are non-regular in nature, etc., affect the quality of earnings and add back.

-- Non-Cash Expenses: Non-cash expenses like depreciation on assets, amortization of assets etc., are to be added back to calculate the effective quality of income.
+- Non-Cash Expenses: Non-cash expenses like depreciation on assets, amortization of assets, etc., are to be added back to calculate the effective income quality.

 - It measures the actual growth of the company or organization due to operational activities.